 Davis and the Devil

-In the bar, Davis is talking with his buddies about who should be elected as the new mayor.
+In the bar, Davis is talking with his buddies about who should be elected mayor.
 They throw out a few names when suddenly one of Davis’s friends mentions his name.
-He says;
+He says

 “You would be perfect for the job Scott.
 You are involved in the community and you are practically a saint.
 The people would surely vote for you!”